-─────────────────────────────────────────────────────────────────────────

-Downloads

-Model 15

-─────────────────────────────────────

-(Intercept) 8.546324e+00 ***

-(1.587638e-01)

-gdp_pps 1.050631e-05 ***

-(1.278794e-06)

-researcher_employment_pct 9.183301e-01 ***

-(1.158645e-01)

-gdp_pps:researcher_employment_pct -3.479490e-06 ***

-(7.194871e-07)

-─────────────────────────────────────

-null.deviance 7.192467e+06

-residual deviance 3.556374e+06

-─────────────────────────────────────────────────────────────────────────

-*** p < 1.000000e-03; ** p < 1.000000e-02; * p < 5.000000e-02.

-Table 9: European models III.
-(DV: download count)

 In Model 15, all coefficients are highly significant, with a negative interaction term.
 This suggests that within the EU, even if two regions have similar researcher density, high-income regions use shadow libraries more.
-The difference between low- and high-income regions is significant and diminishes only slightly with the growth of income.
+The difference between low- and high-income regions is significant and diminishes only slightly with the growth of income (Fig 5).

-Figure 5: Interaction effects between GDP_PPS and researcher employment percentage (DV: download count)
+Fig 5: Interaction effects between GDP_PPS and researcher employment percentage (DV: download count)

 Discussion

 The European models are in line with our global models and suggest that similar logics are at play within the European Union, as well as globally.
 We identified two main drivers of the demand for pirated knowledge: the presence of knowledge-intensive economic activity and GDP.
 Just as in the case of global models, the number of researchers sets the baseline demand: the production of knowledge requires knowledge.
 However, income-related infrastructural limitations do not translate into relatively higher shadow library use because income also defines knowledge absorption capacity.
-[61]We found some support for this in the download per researcher model, where we found a strong and significant negative effect of R&D investment on per researcher download volumes.
+This finding is in line with earlier empirical studies on R&D activity and economic development [61].
+We found some support for this in the download per researcher model, where we found a strong and significant negative effect of R&D investment on per researcher download volumes.
 In the interaction model, we have also seen that some of the extra income probably sustains infrastructures that better cater for the extra demand.

 Researchers in low-income regions may face many problems, legal access being only one of them.
 The authors have personal experience of at least some of the hurdles that may limit an intensive use of openly accessible knowledge wealth.
 Researchers at the economic and academic periphery may not be able to fully sustain themselves by having one single academic research job.
 The need to hold second and third jobs to sustain themselves financially may limit the time they can dedicate to library use, piratical or otherwise.
 Also, many of them find a predominantly English language shadow library less useful when their educational and research activities are not intended for the English-speaking global market.